Eschatologue/CM_wiki/docs/spells/1st-level.md

 You hurl a 4-inch-diameter sphere of energy at a creature that you can see within range.
 You choose acid, cold, fire, lightning, poison, or thunder for the type of orb you create, and then make a ranged spell attack against the target.
 If the attack hits, the creature takes 3d8 damage of the type you chose.

-***At Higher Levels.*** When you cast this spell using a spell slot of 2nd level or higher, the damage increases by 1d8 for each slot level above 1st.
+***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 2nd level or higher, the damage increases by 1d8 for each slot level above 1st.

 ### Color Spray
 *1st-level illusion*